Lajamanu Visual Arts Research Residency

 Relationships between land, people and culture

 My time also involved preparing and being involved with ceremony, which was often highly demanding as ceremony is often held over the Christmas period when temperatures are regularly over 45 degrees Celsius.
 This was not only important in a practical doing way, but also in finding my place and relationship way.
-Country trips to visit important sites taught me of relationships between land, people and culture.
+Country trips to visit important sites taught me of the relationship between land, people and culture.
 I learnt of country belonging to the Patrick family but also dreaming designs connected to Lajamanu.
 This time gave me my grounding in Lajamanu and a stronger understanding and connection to Warlpiri culture.
 Myra would often introduce me as her son and follow that up by saying that she bought me up “Warlpiri way”."

 Tim Newth